Fragmentability and representations of flows: Kadec property: ``when does weak imply strong ?''

 We say that an l.c.s. $V$ is {\it boundedly fragmented} (write: $V \in BF$) if every bounded subset $X \subset V$ is (weak, $\mu$)-fragmented, where $\mu$, as above, is the natural uniformity of $V$.

 \begin{corol} Let $V \in BF$.
 Then every equicontinuous $G \leq Aut(V)$ is a light subgroup and every orbit $Gv$ is a light subset in $V$. \end{corol}

-The class BF is large (see the relevant references in \cite{Meop}) and includes among others: Banach spaces with PCP (point of continuity property), semireflexive l.c.s., Frechet spaces with the Radon-Nikodym Property.
+The class BF is large (see the relevant references in \cite{Meop}) and includes among others: Banach spaces with PCP (point of continuity property), semireflexive l.c.s., Frechet spaces with the Radon-Nikod\'ym Property.